fastly/fastly-exporter/README.md

 ```

 Flags which restrict the services that are exported combine with AND semantics.
-That is, `-service A -service B -name-regex 'Foo'` would only export data for
+That is, `-service A -service B -name-include-regex 'Foo'` would only export
-service A and/or B if their names also matched 'Foo'.
+data for service A and/or B if their names also matched 'Foo'.
+Or, specifying
+`-name-include-regex 'Prod' -name-exclude-regex '^test-'` would only export data
+for services whose names contained "Prod" and did not start with "test-".

 ### Docker